zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Using Runasdate to RNG Initial Seed.md

 Note: You'll never have to change that after.
 This is the universal RunAsDate configuration for RNG (Gen 3, 4 or 5), so you're almost done!
 ```

-3. Select the program you want to fake the date/time, with the "Browse..." button
+3. Select the program you want to fake the date/time, with the "Browse..." button.
 4. Set the date and time to one of the given dates and times in PokeFinder to hit your seed.
 5. After that, just hit "Run" and your desmume should be launched.